hclivess/Bismuth/_FILES_DESCRIPTION.md

 Helper.
 Recovers pubkey and address from privkey alone.

 ## rewards_reindex.py  (*script*)
-System script to reindex dev rewards.
+System script to reindex dev rewards, manual block level input.
 Do not use.

 ## rewards_test.py  (*script*)
-Test.
+Tests if there is a dev reward every 10 blocks.
 Do not use.

 ## rollback.py (*module*)
-Helper. rollbacks indexs on block rollback.
+Helper. rollbacks indexes on block rollback.

 ## send_nogui.py  (*script*)
 Command line script to send a transaction.